dijasila/GPAW/doc/install/installationguide.rst

   [gpaw]$ gpaw-python `which gpaw-test` 2>&1 | tee test.log

-This will take around 40 minutes.
+This will a couple of hours.
 If you have a multicore CPU, you can speed up the test by using ``gpaw-test -j <number-of-cores>``.
 This will run tests simultaneously (**not** employing MPI parallelization) on the requested `<number-of-cores>`.